 - Answer: If you received a ticket, your court date/time can be found at the bottom of your ticket.
 Court on Tuesday starts at (9:00 a.m.)
 Court on Thursday starts at (9:00 a.m.)If you were arrested, you are given your court date and times when you are released, but, you still need to call (662) 892-9500 to confirm your court date and time.

 - Answer: No. We do not change or reschedule court dates.If you are unable to appear, most likely there will be a warrant issued for your arrest.If your court date is for a traffic citation, you have 10 days from your court date to pay your ticket, or your license will be suspended.

 What forms of payment do you accept?

-- Answer: We accept cash, checks (can not accept out of state checks), money orders and credit cards over the phone with a processing fee.
-We have online payments that you can make with a credit card, there is a fee for this service you can go here to pay your traffic tickets without coming to court.
+- Answer: We accept cash, checks (can not accept out of state checks), and money orders.
+You may choose to make a payment online with a credit card.
+There is a fee for this service.
+Click here to pay your traffic tickets online without coming to court.

 How can I found out why my driver’s licenses are suspended?

 - Answer: If you have been arrested for driving while license suspended you can call The Mississippi Department of Driver’s Improvement @ 601-987-1224 they will tell you why and who has your license suspended and what you have to do to get them correct.